Asus ROG Phone 2 full review

 On paper, the ROG Phone 2 has a credible claim to being the fastest and most powerful smartphones in existence .

-That’s basically because in addition to a monstrous 12GB of RAM and 512GB of storage, it’s the first phone to launch packing Qualcomm’s Snapdragon 855+ processor - an improved version of the company’s flagship chip that boosts CPU performance by a slender 4% and GPU speeds by a much meatier 15%.
+That’s basically because in addition to a monstrous 12GB of RAM and 512GB of storage in the main model, it’s the first phone to launch packing Qualcomm’s Snapdragon 855+ processor - an improved version of the company’s flagship chip that boosts CPU performance by a slender 4% and GPU speeds by a much meatier 15%.

 To the average phone user that won’t mean much - or even really be noticeable in day-to-day usage.
 But if you’re throwing some serious games at it day-in, day-out, then that extra performance will start to add up in frames per second.
 It helps that with solid cooling (and an optional fan accessory) there should be no need for throttling performance even at high loads.